cye8/0228-Snapchat-2020_Sanny-YE/README.md

 II  Outline

-Industry Question
-Is there a trend in terms of investing in political ads on Snapchat in the United States?
+Industry Question: Is there a trend in terms of investing in political ads on Snapchat in the United States?
 How many impressions should companies/organizations expect if budget and active days are known?

-Data Question
-Are dollars spent on political ads and the number of days for which ads are active good predictors for the amount of impressions generated?
+Data Question: Are dollars spent on political ads and the number of days for which ads are active good predictors for the amount of impressions generated?
 What is the relationship among these variables?

-Data Answer
-A relationship between the amount spent on advertisement on Snapchat in the U.S. was found as the number of impressions increases by ~366 for every dollar spent on the ad.
+Data Answer: A relationship between the amount spent on advertisement on Snapchat in the U.S. was found as the number of impressions increases by ~366 for every dollar spent on the ad.
 This relationship holds true for over 60% the 560 data points we have in year 2020.

-Industry Answer Findings
-There is a clear connection between the amount of money spent on ads on Snapchat and impressions that ads receive, so organizations can make predictions according to the regression model prior to launching the advertisement.
+Industry Answer Findings: There is a clear connection between the amount of money spent on ads on Snapchat and impressions that ads receive, so organizations can make predictions according to the regression model prior to launching the advertisement.
 The relationship between the number of days in which adds are active and impressions generated are still yet to be explored using data from previous years as we don’t see a significant connection between the two variables in this project.

 III  Step by Step Description